We’ve all done it, haven’t we?

 - Draw up a written company printing policy: Like we said earlier, the ethics around whether it’s ok to print the odd personal document off at work is something that should really be sorted between employee and employer!
 But a company printing policy should help make things a little clearer.
 If you don’t want your employees printing off non-work related things, tell them in your policy.
 If you want to put a limit on how much they can use, outline what you constitute as being a reasonable amount each week/month.

-- Invest in new printer technology: Many new printers on the market today come equipped with software that keeps track of what’s being printing, by whom and when.
+- Invest in new printer technology: Many new printers on the market today come equipped with software that keeps track of what’s being printed, by whom, and when.
 You can also control what’s allowed to be printed and what isn’t.
 Furthermore, a new printer will also be more efficient (saving you money in terms of energy) and more reliable (reducing downtime).

 - Think greener: Are your printers set to duplex (double-sided) as the default?
 This is a really quick way of ensuring that everyone is thinking about using both sides of the page.
 In addition, make sure everyone in the office is tuned into the idea of trying to save paper.